 - Leo — meaning 'lion', not as a nickname for Leonardo/Leopoldo

-- Antonio — translates as Anthony, theoretically means 'son of Hercules' (as in the literal son of the literal demigod), but this was claimed by Mark Anthony, and probably isn't true.
-The literal meaning is 'flower', so one can see why he'd make it up — didn't stop people from believing and repeating it for centuries, though
+- Antonio — translates as Anthony, theoretically means 'son of Hercules' (as in the literal son of the literal demigod), but this was claimed by Mark Antony and probably isn't true.
+The literal meaning is 'flower', so one can see why he'd make it up — didn't stop people from believing and repeating it for centuries, though.

 - José — also religious, translates as Joseph but pronounced 'hoe-say', meaning 'YHWH shall add'